dendibakh/perf-book/chapters/6-CPU-Features-For-Performance-Analysis/6-6 Last Branch Record.md

 Table: Probability density for basic block latency. {#tbl:bb_latency}

-Currently, timed LBR is the most precise cycle-accurate source of timing information in the system.
+Currently, LBR is the most precise cycle-accurate source of timing information on Intel systems.

 ### Estimating Branch Outcome Probability

+I STOPPED HERE

 Later in [@sec:secFEOpt], we will discuss the importance of code layout for performance.
 Going forward a little bit, having a hot path in a fall through manner[^11] generally improves the performance of the program.
 Considering a single branch, knowing that `condition` 99% of the time is false or true is essential for a compiler to make better optimization decisions.